RickStrahl/BlogPosts/2019-05/Building-Live-Reload-Middleware-for-ASP.NET-Core/BuildingLiveReloadMiddlewareForAspNetCore.md

 ![](Reloaded.jpg)

+I can tell you that I think this text processing is not really doing it for me.
+I can't see this improving or getting any worse than it was previously.
+Here we now can see how the text is not really keeping up with what we're doing in this environment.
+A failure to compute can be quite dramatic

 In [my last post](https://weblog.west-wind.com/posts/2019/May/18/Live-Reloading-Server-Side-ASPNET-Core-Apps) I discussed how to integrate Live Reload in ASP.NET Core using a third party NodeJs application loaded from NPM called [BrowserSync](https://browsersync.io).
 While that works just fine, having to run yet another command line utility on top of `dotnet watch run` **just to provide Live Reload functionality** is a bit of a pain.

 Also in the last post I mentioned that it would be nice to build some middleware to provide the live client reloading functionality...  well, I got that itch to sit down and take a stab at it and the result is this [ASP.NET Core Live Reload Middleware Component](https://github.com/RickStrahl/Westwind.AspnetCore.LiveReload).